The Old Smiling Guy

-The initial announcement of the match was met with little commentary as Sean blogged here last Friday (later that day some media, including The UK Guardian, picked up on the story).
+The initial announcement of the match was met with little commentary as Sean wrote here last Friday (later that day some media, including The UK Guardian, picked up on the story).
 By the weekend (Saturday), more journalists were weighing in.
-Alberto Rojas, an El Mundo journalist who has traveled several times to South Sudan, Somalia, DR Congo or Rwanda, wrote an article on Saturday–titled “A ‘hooligan’ named Teodoro Obiang,” in which he wrote that “the longest-serving president in Africa uses football as an international showcase of his kleptomaniac regime shielded by its huge oil reserves.”
+Alberto Rojas, a journalist for “El Mundo” who has traveled reported several times from South Sudan, Somalia, Democratic Republic of the Congo and Rwanda, wrote an article on Saturday: “A ‘hooligan’ named Teodoro Obiang” – where he wrote that “the longest-serving president in Africa [meaning Obiang] uses football as an international showcase of his kleptomaniac regime shielded by its huge oil reserves.”

 The more influential El País published an extensive article (“The dangerous liaisons of La Roja“), focused on the commercial ties between Spain and Equatorial Guinea as a plausible reason for the match: